vzaccaria/riscv-sandbox/README.md

 # Setting up

-To setup the docker container
+Beware that the complete construction of the container might take a few hours (2 hours in my case).
+To setup the docker container:

 ```
 docker build . -t riscv-latest